aditya-nahak/facebook-clone-MERN/README.md

 # facebook-clone-mern
-Developed using MERN.
+# Developed using MERN.
-Used firebase for authentication. deployed backend using heroku and frontend using firebase.
+# Used firebase for authentication.

+# Screenshots: